diegohergert/Robotics1/Homework1/README.txt

 811281898

 This homework tracks features on a sequence of 200 images using SIFT features and FLANN matcher (Uses Kd-tree and other algorithms).
-To remove outliers i selected the closest point out of the two returned by the FLANN matcher then applied ransac to further remove errors.
-For ransac I used an affine estimate to have less calculations for my program.
+To remove outliers, I selected the closest point out of the two returned by the FLANN matcher then applied RANSAC to further remove errors.
+For RANSAC I used an affine estimate to have less calculations for my program.
 The left fram in the "tracking_result.mp4" is the previous frame while the right image is the current frame.
 The dots are all the features found, and the lines connect features with valid matches.
 I have the video recorded for 15 frames per second